If you wish to book a single occupancy please contact us at email@example.com

 We are always quick to answer questions and to help you plan your dream vacation.
 Ernest is South African, and Karen is a whiz at logistics, and together we can help make your planning easy and stress-free.

 To make it easy for you, we offer Ground Transportation add-on package that includes 1 night B&B accommodation in Johannesburg for your arrival or departure night, 1 night B&B accommodation in Nelspruit the night before safari, and round trip ground transportation between Nelspruit and Nkorho Bush Lodge, plus a tour of Dr. Jane Goodall’s rescue and rehab facility, Chimp Eden.
 Why do this?
 It takes away the stress of driving in a foreign country, on the opposite side of the road, on the back side of the clock, in areas where GPS doesn’t work.
-Our package is at cost, and is designed to make your trip stress-free.
+Our package is designed to make your trip stress-free.
 If you choose this package, here are the South African Airways flights to book (approximately $250 round trip):

 The day before safari — JNB-MQP (Johannesburg to Nelspruit): 10am SA 8843, OR 11:05 am SA 8841 OR 9 am SA 8827 (this order best allows time to sleep, eat breakfast, and arrive in Nelspruit in time for the Chimp Eden tour)